 Gynecology is the branch of female reproductive medicine that relates to the female reproductive system, including the vagina, uterus, ovaries, and fallopian tubes.
 Gynecologists also screen and treat conditions of the breasts.

 What Are the Specialty Fields of OBGYN?

-It is approximated that 90% of the OBGYN field is generalists, meaning they choose to work a wide range of services.
-The other 10% have chosen to specialize in one or more subspecialties.
+Many people in the OBGYN field are generalists, meaning they work a wide range of services.
+The other 10% specialize in one or more specific areas.

 - Premature labor